Pijamas hombre cómodos de calidad

 Fruit Leathers:

-• Alternative Sweets For Vegans
+• Sweet Alternatives For Vegans

 Wood Pulp Fiber:

-• An Old Resource Meets A New Technology
+• An Ancient Resource Meets New Technology

-Companies with new techniques are turning to wood as another vegetable source for clothing.
-Some names of fibers that are already considered common in the market are Tencel ™, which is used to make everything from a kind of denim or jeans, to intimate clothing and pajamas, and Burla Viscose, developed as artificial silk.
+Companies with new techniques are turning to wood as another plant source for clothing.
+Some fiber names already considered common in the market are Tencel™, which is used to make everything from a kind of denim or jeans to underwear and pijamas, and Burla Viscose, developed as artificial silk.

 Bamboo: